What is human metapneumovirus, the infection that has peaked in the United States - breaking latest news - Breaking Latest News

 Why is the virus on the rise?

-As with other respiratory diseases, cases of human metapneumovirus are on the rise, as reported by i Centres for Disease Control and Prevention which recorded unusual peaks in the United States.
-In mid-March in the US, almost 11% of the samples tested were HMPV positive, a number more than 36% higher than the average seasonal peak of the pre-Covid pandemic period.
+As with other respiratory diseases, cases of human metapneumovirus are on the rise, as reported by the Centers for Disease Control and Prevention who have recorded unusual peaks in the United States.
+In mid-March in the US, almost 11% of the samples tested were positive for HMPV, a number more than 36% higher than the average seasonal peak of the pre-Covid pandemic period.
 Experts speculate that the rise of a number of viruses, including RSV, may be a consequence of lockdown and the excessive use of masks which prevented the immune system from having contact with the usual viruses and then better manage future exposures.
 After years of social distancing children have less immunity capable of repelling multiple viruses simultaneously.
-Generally children are exposed to metapneumovirus by 5 years of age.
+Children usually become infected with metapneumovirus by age 5.

 What are the symptoms of HPMV?